[Image Descriptions: Feature of a little boy standing on the table sprinkling flour everywhere is from the inner page of ‘Big Snow’ by Jonathan Bean]

 Yes please.
 I want that.

-They capture the excitement and hope of this stage with little kids, the mystery and magic of quiet snowfall, and the grateful feeling I get when I step into a warm house with red cheeks and snowy boots.
+These are the books that capture the excitement and hope of this stage with little kids, the mystery and magic of quiet snowfall, and the grateful feeling I get when I step into a warm house with red cheeks and snowy boots.

-Safety & shelter – inspiring gratitude & fostering generosity
+Safety & Shelter – inspiring gratitude & fostering generosity

-My family has unlimited access to a warm, safe home – but many do not.
-These stories help my boys understand why we support homeless shelters and organizations for refugee relief.
 ‘The Robot And The Bluebird‘ is a bittersweet story of unrequited kindness.
 ‘Shelter‘ features feelings of scarcity contrasted with generosity.
 ‘The Road Home,’ celebrates the journey, even in times of challenge.

 ‘Ladybug Girl In The Snow’ is a modern tribute to the classic ‘The Snowy Day,’* validating the challenges of being a little kid navigating a snowy landscape.
 ‘Big Snow‘* (one of my top 10 favorite books) features a little boy much like my spirited son – trying hard to be helpful, but distracted by creativity and daydreaming as he eagerly waits for snowfall.